Wharton Executive MBA Essay Tips & Deadlines [2020-2021]

-The Wharton EMBA adcom, through its three required questions, expresses its values and its interest in a relationship with students who share those values.
-Each of the questions highlights a different facet of this relationship.
-Respecting, recognizing, and responding to that vision through your essays will be the key to a successful application.
+The Wharton EMBA adcom, through its three required questions, expresses its values and its interest in students who share those values.
+Its questions ask you to show both vision and responsiveness to uncertainty.
+Essentially you will need to show both focus and flexibility.

 Wharton Executive MBA application essays